famake3/piccolo/README.md

 Use any HTTP client or the web panel to manage your lighting setup.

-The `/panel` route now serves a basic HTML interface which can register devices and send colour or effect commands.
+The `/panel` route now serves a basic HTML interface which can register devices, create groups and send colour or effect commands.
 Open `http://localhost:8000/panel` in a browser to try it out.